 through Michelle Martin's blog, the Bamboo Project.
 It is a challenge to help us become better bloggers and hopefully bring us out of our own little "groups".
 There are prizes and activities you must complete daily for the next 31 days.
 I have completed the first two days without signing up.
 But I have managed to run into trouble very quickly - I can't figure out how to sign up on the wiki!
 Actually, that is quite funny, joining a challenge I can't even figure out how to sign up for!
 Off to a rip-roaring start! lol

-The entire reason I actually decided to sign up on the challenge was because my faculty associate, Betty Gilgoff, from Simon Fraser University's (SFU) TLITE (Teaching in a Technological Environment) field studies program was in town today and I finally managed to check out her TLITE website http://tlite.edublogs.org/
+The entire reason I actually decided to sign up on the challenge was because my faculty associate, Betty Gilgoff, from Simon Fraser University's (SFU) TLITE (Teaching in a Technological Environment) field studies program was in town today and I finally managed to check out her TLITE website http://tlite.edublogs.org/ where she had invited the TLITE students to join this 31-day blogging challenge.

 What have I learned so far in my self-audit: